 Rain, at last, in some parts of Dhaka

-After a month-long severe heatwave, Dhaka experienced rain and thundershowers in parts of the capital last night.
+After a month-long severe heatwave, Dhaka experienced rain and thundershowers in parts of the capital early today.

 There were reports of rain in Mirpur, Karwan Bazar, Kamalapur, Uttara, Agargaon, Gulshan, Banani, Niketan, Khilgaon, and Nakhalpara, among other areas, Monowar Hossain, a meteorologist at the Bangladesh Meteorological Department, told The Daily Star.